christophmschaefer/miluphcuda/examples/impact/USAGE.md

     * directly open the created xdmf file and choose settings yourself
-    * load the prepared Paraview state in `analyze-results/paraview.pvsm` (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names* (note that this shows you a slice of the target by default, for better visibility of the cratering process)
+    * load the prepared Paraview state in `analyze-results/paraview.pvsm` (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names* note that this shows you a slice of the target by default, for better visibility of the cratering process (note: if your Paraview version is not compatible with the state file version (check the first few lines of paraview.pvsm), either try a closer Paraview version, or load paraview.xdmf directly)

 * Compare your results (e.g., visualized with Paraview) to the animations in `expected-results/animations/`, which show the cratering process (a sclice of the target) for various quantities.